SliM-LLM: Salience-Driven Mixed-Precision Quantization for Large Language Models: SliM-LLM

-\textbf{Parameter Salience.} In LLMs, the importance of each individual element in weight matrix is various~\cite{dettmers2023spqr,frantar2023sparsegpt}.
-According to Eq.~(\ref{eq:quantization_error}), the impact of quantizing a single element on the model's output loss differs.
+\textbf{Parameter Salience.} In LLMs, the importance of each element in the weight matrix is various~\citep{dettmers2023spqr,frantar2023sparsegpt}.
+According to Eq.~(\ref{eq:quantization_error}), quantizing different elements causes different impacts on the model's output loss.
 Elements that significantly influence the loss are termed salient weights.
-Consequently, we follow the SparseGPT~\cite{frantar2023sparsegpt} to define the salience of each element as: \begin{definition} In the quadratic approximation of the loss as expressed in Eq.~(\ref{eq:quantization_error}), we give the Hessian matrix $H \in \mathbb{R}^{m\times m}$ generated by $\frac{1}{P} \sum_{k=1}^{P}\boldsymbol{x}^{[k]}\boldsymbol{x}^{[k]^\top}$ for a weight matrix, the removal of the element at $(i, j)$ induces an error $\delta_{i,j} = \frac{w_{i,j}^2}{[\boldsymbol{H}^{-1}]_{j,j}^2}$ to the output matrix for linear projection in LLMs. \end{definition} where $[\boldsymbol{H}^{-1}]_{jj}$ denotes the $j^{th}$ diagonal entry for the inverse Hessian, and $\boldsymbol{H}^{-1}$ can be efficiently calculated through Cholesky decomposition~\cite{krishnamoorthy2013matrix}.
-According to Definition.~\ref{df:1}, we map the elimination error $\delta_{ij}$ to the salience measure of each weight element in LLMs, representing the impact of different weights on the output loss and the language capabilities, which also leads the generation of mixed-precision quantization strategies~\cite{dettmers2023spqr,shang2023pb,huang2024billm,lillm} for LLMs.
+Consequently, we follow the SparseGPT~\citep{frantar2023sparsegpt} to define the salience of each element as: \begin{definition} In the quadratic approximation of the loss as expressed in Eq.~(\ref{eq:quantization_error}), we give the Hessian matrix $H \in \mathbb{R}^{m\times m}$ generated by $\frac{1}{P} \sum_{k=1}^{P}\boldsymbol{x}^{[k]^\top}\boldsymbol{x}^{[k]}$ for a weight matrix, the removal of the element at $(i, j)$ induces an error $\delta_{i,j} = \frac{w_{i,j}^2}{[\boldsymbol{H}^{-1}]_{j,j}^2}$ to the output matrix for linear projection in LLMs. \end{definition} where $[\boldsymbol{H}^{-1}]_{jj}$ denotes the $j^{th}$ diagonal entry for the inverse Hessian, and $\boldsymbol{H}^{-1}$ can be efficiently calculated through Cholesky decomposition~\citep{krishnamoorthy2013matrix}.
+According to Definition.~\ref{df:1}, we map the elimination error $\delta_{ij}$ to the salience measure of each weight element in LLMs, representing the impact of different weights on the output loss and the language capabilities, which also leads the generation of mixed-precision quantization strategies~\citep{dettmers2023spqr,shang2023pb,huang2024billm,lillm} for LLMs.
 However, existing mixed-precision solutions require the discrete allocation of bit-widths across the entire weight matrix, which imposes a significant burden on hardware computations, thereby affecting the inference efficiency.